 - Our ability to translate the power built during elections into far-reaching policy change.

 During the 2014 midterms, Faith in Action led the largest nonpartisan volunteer-driven direct voter contact program in the country.
 While overall the midterms suffered from a low level of public interest, it marked a new chapter in Faith in Action’s Let My People Vote (LMPV) program.
 LMPV is a hybrid of FTF, leadership development and issue-based organizing designed to empower thousands of volunteers to effect change in their communities.

 LMPV has been most successful in places where ballot initiatives created the possibility for concrete and positive change or where the organization did an exceptional job framing the election around an issue platform.
 Two of our federations participating in LMPV programs, Faith in Indiana and New Mexico’s Comunidades En Acción Y De Fé (CAFé), demonstrate the enduring power of FTF programs that integrate issues and elections.
-Not only do they impact election turnout, they also secure policy victories and develop powerful constituencies.
+Not only have we impacted election turnout, they also secure policy victories and develop powerful constituencies.

 2012: Land of Opportunity Voter Engagement Program

 2012: Civic Engagement Program – Ohio Organizing Collaborative